 @0 numeric index is used so more than one periodic restart schedules can be created (not sure this is necessary).
 This makes all application pools to recycle at 4 A.M in the morning, suppose you would want this.

-If you want to use a more PowerShell solution to set an application pool to recycle on a regular time interval, you can use the following PS snippets:
+If you want to use a more PowerShell solution to set an application pool to recycle on a specific time (in stead of a regular interval), you can use the following PS snippets:

 Set-WebConfiguration ` /system.applicationHost/applicationPools/applicationPoolDefaults/recycling/periodicRestart ` -value "0"